pip-services/pip-services-docs/content/en/dart/expressions/tokenizers/abstract_tokenizer.md

 > **quoteState**: [IQuoteState?](../iquote_state)

 #### skipComments
-bool that defines the option to skip comments.
+Bool that defines the option to skip comments.
 `@override`
 > **skipComments**: bool

 #### skipEof
-bool that defines the option to skip EOF.
+Bool that defines the option to skip EOF.
 `@override`
 > **skipEof**: bool

 #### skipUnknown
-bool that defines the option to skip unknowns.
+Bool that defines the option to skip unknowns.
 `@override`
 > **skipUnknown**: bool

 #### skipWhitespaces
-bool that defines the option to skip white spaces.
+Bool that defines the option to skip white spaces.
 `@override`
 > **skipWhitespaces**: bool